umd-lib/aspace-sitemap/README.md

 # aspace-sitemap

-Python 3 Flask application to generate and serve a sitemap.xml file for ArchivesSpace public interface using the the ArchivesSpace API and the ArchivesSnake Library.
+Python 3 Flask application to generate and serve a sitemap.xml file for ArchivesSpace public interface using the ArchivesSpace API and the ArchivesSnake Library.

 ## Requires